Q: What is the

 Q: The school that

-appears on the PEG List has closed.
+appears on the PEG List has closed and will not be in operation for the 2014-15 school year.
 Does the district still need

 to notify any parents?